Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 # UX

 ## Website owner business goals
-As the site owner of this imaginary teashop, I want to deliver clean and easy to read information about different types of the tea that exist in the world.
+As the site owner of this imaginary teashop, I want to deliver clean and easy to read information about different types of tea that exist in the world.
 Such as green, black, white and pu’er teas.
 As a business I want to give opportunity to my visitors personally try different types of tea on weekly subscription basis.
 Also, I wish to help customers to get clear understanding how tea is grown, how it processed and delivered around the globe and end up in their morning cuppa.
 ## User goals
 - Me as a user i want to have easy navigational bar
 - Simplicity of reading headlines and have a  clear view of pictures
 - Ability to navigate between pages and possibility to return to the home page whiting one click
-- Site must be readable under all screen size must include mobile in my case it would be Samsung s8 and it should work with tablet screen and under high res desktop screen
+- Site must be readable under all screen size must include mobile in my case it would be Samsung s8 and it should work with tablet screen and under high-res desktop screen
 - Web site should contain media gallery inside picture snippets with rounded edges and light border, with a possibility to scroll itself